 - Universal Music Plaza at Universal Studios Florida

-- Universal’s Cinematic Spectacular at Universal Studios Florida
+- Chez Alcatraz (limited-service bar) at Universal Studios Florida

 - Carkitt Market at Universal Studios Florida

 - Diagon Alley shopping at Universal Studios Florida